 What is Filter Node?

-The Filter node selectively retains a subset of AWS resources from a large set of particular AWS service as per the condition(s) and nested conditions defined in this node’s parameters window or according to the parameters derived from the previous Resource node
+The Filter node selectively retains a subset of AWS resources from a large set of particular AWS service as per the conditions and nested conditions defined in this node’s parameter window or according to the parameters derived from the previous Resource node.

 Working with Filter Nodes

 To define a Filter node in a Workflow, follow the steps below:

 - Go to the workflow editor, and start a new workflow or select an existing template

 - Click the Filter icon available in the tool menu.